 Founded 1888

-The Longwood Harriers Annual Point to Point race - across country and road
+The Longwood Harriers Castle Hill Races (Juniors) and annual Point to Point race to Farnley Tyas (U17 and Seniors)

-The trophy for the race was once won by Sebastian Coe (now Lord Coe former Olympic Athlete and of London 2012 fame)
+The trophy for the race was once won by Sebastian Coe (now Lord Sebastian Coe former Olympic Athlete and of London 2012 fame; also now IAAF President)

 A point to point race is where Athletes are given a start point and a destination point and have to run between these in the shortest time they can, taking any route they decide for themselves.
 Normally most Athletes will take the standard one, which is generally the direct one.
 However, by taking account of the terrain and the weather, sometimes a longer route may actually be quicker and an Athlete is allowed to take such a route